La Paz

 Heading Out: La Paz to Caleta Lobos with an unexpected stop

 Early Sunday morning we woke up and had a boat briefing and a chart briefing.
 This boat was both bigger and older than usual for us, a 2019 Lagoon 450.
 We knew that there might be some maintenance issues on an older boat and we were very open to learning something from the boat while we were there.
 As we headed out to the Sea of Cortez, we were immediately greeted by a sea lion swimming outside of the channel.
 The weather was beautiful and we couldn’t wait to get the sails out.
-As soon as we were in an appropriate location we turned into the wind and began lifting the main sail so we could head to our lunch stop in Balandra.
+As soon as we were in an appropriate location we turned into the wind and began hoisting the main sail so we could head to our lunch stop in Balandra.
 It initially went smoothly, but when the sail was about half way up, we started to encounter some pretty stiff resistance.
 It seemed that the main sail was getting stuck on the reefing lines, so we checked and re-checked that the reef lines were not in.
 We started manually pulling the reefing lines that were stuck due to disuse.
 We took our time but continued to raise the sail.
 I was at the mast to guide the ropes and to help them move.